KranthiNagireddy/Student-Admission-Management-System/README.md

-# Student-Admission-Management-System
+# Student Admission Management System

-The Student Admission Management System (SAMS) provides a comprehensive platform for managing student admissions efficiently.
-It includes modules for administrators, applicants, and admissions staff, facilitating a streamlined process from application submission to enrollment.
+The Student Admission Management System (SAMS) is designed to streamline the process of student admissions within educational institutions.
+It provides modules for administrators, applicants, and admissions staff to manage the entire admission lifecycle efficiently.

-Technologies Utilized: Java, Spring Boot, Hibernate, Angular, REST
+## Technologies Used

+- Java
+- Spring Boot
+- Hibernate
+- Angular
+- REST

-Key Features:
+## Key Features

-•	Administrator Dashboard: Centralized control over admission processes, application management, and decision-making.
+- Administrator Dashboard for centralized control over admission processes.
-•	Applicant Portal: Intuitive interface for applicants to submit applications, track status, and receive notifications.
+- Applicant Portal for submitting applications and tracking status.
-•	Admissions Staff Tools: Tools for application review, interview scheduling, and candidate evaluation.
+- Admissions Staff Tools for application review and candidate evaluation.

-To-do:
+## To-do

-•	Develop additional features for enhanced applicant engagement.
+- Implement additional features for enhancing applicant engagement.
-•	Implement analytics for data-driven admissions decisions.
+- Integrate analytics for data-driven admissions decisions.

-Usage Instructions:
+## Usage
-1. Set up the project with required dependencies in your development environment.
-2. Deploy the application on a server (e.g., Tomcat).
-3. Access the application through the specified URL to manage admissions effectively.

-The system leverages Java technologies, Spring Boot for backend operations, Hibernate for database management, and Angular for frontend development, ensuring scalability, reliability, and user-friendly experience in student admissions management.
+1. Clone the repository.
+2. Install dependencies using Maven (for backend) and npm (for frontend).
+3. Configure database connection in `application.properties`.
+4. Run the Spring Boot application.
+5. Navigate to the Angular frontend directory and run `ng serve`.
+6. Access the application in your web browser at `http://localhost:4200`.